bcgov/aqwarnings/frontend/warnings/2025-12-17_issue_pm25_obr_Fort_St_John.md

 provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect within within 50 km of the Prince George hospital.
+Open burning restrictions are now in effect within within 50 km of the Fort St John hospital.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.